CRASHSpace/tuesday/_sweep/sweep_checklist.md

 1. What did I do that I knew better than?
 Why?
 2. What would have made it easier to do the right thing?
-3. Change: Make it, schedule making it, ask the community, drop a note.
+3. Change: Make it, schedule making it, ask the community, drop a note to who can change it.

 ## Perimeter